ryppl/boost-history/variadic_templates/README.compiler_requirements.txt

-As of Date=2011-02-27:

-  There's two compilers, that I(Larry Evans) know of that can compiler variadic templates.
+  There's two compilers, that I(Larry Evans) know of that can compile variadic templates.
 The first is gcc.
 Recently (2011 Jan), clang has been able to compile variadic templates; however, it still has some problems, unrelated to variadic templates, on linux: